AlexanderJuestel/pyheatdemand/joss/paper.md

 become necessary according to directives of the European Union regarding energy efficiency to reach its aim of reducing greenhouse gas emissions by 55% of the 1990-levels by 2030.

-Evaluating the heat demand (usually in MWh = Mega Watt Hours) on a national or regional scale, including space and water heating for each apartment or each building for every day of a year separately is from a perspective of resolution (spatial and temporal scale) and computing power not feasible.
+Evaluating the annual heat demand (HD, usually in MWh = megawatt Hours) on a national or regional scale, including space and water heating for each apartment or each building for every day of a year separately is from a perspective of resolution (spatial and temporal scale) and computing power not feasible.
 Therefore, heat demand maps summarize the heat demand on a lower spatial resolution (e.g. 100 m x 100 m raster) cumulated for one year (lower temporal resolution) for different sectors such as the residential and tertiary